<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

 tick-spray-for-lawns.jpg

-Why Are Ticks Dangerous?
+Why are Ticks Dangerous?

 Here are some tips to steer clear of ticks this spring: